A lot or a little?

 What parents need to know

-Parents need to know that Travelers is a science fiction show where people from the future inhabit the bodies of present day individuals who have just died in order to prevent to the end of life on earth.
-There are mildly disturbing scenes of people dying before the “travelers” enter their bodies.
-The lives they enter aren’t perfect: one characters inhabits the body of a junkie, another the body of an abused wife and another that of a high school bully.
-The show depicts the harsh realities of these people but through the lens of how the travelers try improve their “hosts” lives without blowing their cover.
+Parents need to know that Travelers is a science fiction show where people from the future inhabit the bodies of present-day individuals who have just died in order to prevent the end of life on earth.
+There are mildly disturbing scenes of people dying before the travelers enter their bodies.
+The lives they enter aren't perfect: One characters inhabits the body of a junkie, another the body of an abused wife, and another that of a high school bully.
+The show depicts the harsh realities of these people but through the lens of how the travelers try to improve their hosts lives without blowing their cover.
 There's a real humanity to the show that offsets some of the darker qualities.
 Teens with an interest in suspenseful science fiction stories with strong characters and without a lot of future tech will find Travelers an enjoyable watch.

 What's the story?

 Four people: a single mom, a junkie, a high school athlete, and a janitor with a cognitive disability, all of whom are supposed to die on the same day, have their bodies inhabited by TRAVELERS from the future (led by Will and Grace's Eric McCormack), sent here to prevent the eventual extinction of the human race.
 In addition to their missions, they also have the challenge of seamlessly integrating into their new hosts' lives without anyone finding out.

 Is it any good?

 Surprisingly low-key for such a high-concept show, this series offers a good mixture of suspense and personal drama.
 With five characters to feature, each with different lives and personal problems, as well as a mission of the week to focus on, the scripts do an excellent job juggling the separate elements and keeping all the relationships easy to follow.
 The wide variety of characters means the show gets to explore many different kinds of stories: young love, marital drama, and family conflict, in addition to the more action-focused plotlines.